twinity1/puzzle/JETBRAINS_INTEGRATION.md

    - Go to Preferences > Keymap
    - Search for "Add/Drop file to Aider context"
    - Assign your preferred shortcut (e.g. Ctrl+Alt+A)

+## Enhanced Features with puzzle-aider

+The `puzzle-aider` command does more than just manage files through IDE.
+It can:
+- Dynamically include files based on your current directory
+- Load project-specific conventions automatically
+- Include core interfaces and components programmatically
+- Configure context based on custom variables

+See [PUZZLE_AIDER.md](PUZZLE_AIDER.md) for detailed examples of dynamic context configuration.

 ## How It Works